 01 of 04

-Seed paper gift tags and other paper items make a great gift!
-Use this simple papermaking process to make plantable paper.
-The finished handmade seed paper can be cut and decorated with rubber stamps as required and when it is finished, and the recipient simply plants the paper and the seeds will grow.
+Seed paper gift tags and notecards are fun to make and to receive.
+You'll use a simple papermaking process to make the plantable paper, then cut it to size and decorate it with rubber stamps.
+When it is finished, the recipient simply plants the paper and the seeds will grow.

-The seed paper is produced using paper pulp that is mixed with seeds before being pressed into shape.
-The paper pulp is made from pieces of recyclable paper.
-This includes newspaper and junk mail (although this will give a gray finish), computer and printer paper, cardboard from egg boxes or the inside of toilet rolls, tissue paper and many other types of paper with the exception of glossy paper as this is difficult to pulp.
+The seed paper is produced using recycled paper pulp that is mixed with seeds before being pressed into shape.
+Use newspaper and junk mail (although this will give a gray finish), printer paper, cardboard from egg cartons or the inside of toilet rolls, tissue paper and most other types of paper––just avoid anything glossy as it is difficult to pulp.

 Types of Seeds Used to Make Plantable Paper